sjara/phonotaxis/README.md

 # phonotaxis
-Modules for developing a sound localization task that uses video tracking.
+Modules for developing sound localization tasks that use video tracking.

 ## INSTALLATION
 1. Clone the repo: